 Coffee Soak

-Flip the sponge over so the chocolate is on the bottom, this will be the first layer.
+Flip the sponge over so the chocolate is on the bottom; this will be the first layer.
 Use a skewer to poke holes all over the top.

 Brush the coffee soak all over the sponge with a pastry brush, then repeat once it has soaked in a little.
-Be generous with it, but don't oversaturate or it will go soggy.
+Be generous with it, but don't oversaturate it or it will go soggy.

 Coffee Buttercream